This workshop is for University of Plymouth staff only.

 Capturing footage and the things that need to be considered during this process: This will encompass lighting conditions, reducing background noise, and how to set up your equipment.

 Filming practice: how professionals approach film making.

 What makes a video engaging and interesting, which includes examples and demonstrations.

-We have compiled a playlist on lynda.com to help support you in your video for teaching activities.
+We have compiled a collection on LinkedIn Learning to help support you in your video for teaching activities.

 your place using this direct link via Employee

 For enquiries about this workshop, please contact email@example.com.
 If you are unable to attend your training session, please cancel in advance via Employee Self Service or inform the Academic Support, Technology & Innovation team at firstname.lastname@example.org.